 The Agrochemical giant Monsanto was found to have secretly funded studies used to lobby against bans on its ‘Roundup’ weedkiller in Europe.
 The company has courted controversy for years, and was recently ordered to pay $2bn to individuals with cancer in the US after a series of lawsuits.

 Climate change could reverse recent drops in inequality between countries, as the impacts of global warming will hit the poorest countries hardest.

 CarbonBrief does another deep dive, this time on tree planting and forestry in the UK, analysing whether the government’s ambitious plans are realistic.

 The story of how the kākāpō, one of the rarest birds in the world, was nursed through an infection that threatened to wipe out the entire species.

 The End Times

 That’s all I have for you this week.
-As always, thank you for reading, and if you’ve any feedback or suggestions for me, I’d love to hear them (you can reach me at firstname.lastname@example.org).
-If you feel like sharing this, I’d massively appreciate it!
-See you next week,
+As always, thanks for reading, and if you’ve any feedback or suggestions for me, I’d love to hear them (you can reach me at firstname.lastname@example.org).
+If you feel like sharing this, I’d massively appreciate it.

 Stay safe out there, isolate if you can, and try to stay sane amid these tumultuous times.